 Miles O’Brien is a veteran, independent journalist who focuses on science, technology and aerospace.

 He has served on the board of Less Cancer since the beginning.
-He was elected chairman in 2021.
+He was chairman from 2021-2023.
 He has lost both of his grandmothers, his mother and his sister to cancer.
 He is passionate about the important goal of increased cancer prevention.

 “I have lost too many loved ones to cancer over the years.
 It is high time we developed a better understand the environmental causes of this scourge.
 Bill Couzens and Less Cancer have been in the vanguard on this – sparking a national conversation on this crucial topic among academics, politicians, policy advocates and the general public.
 I am honored to help this organization in any way that I can.